scribe-org/Scribe-iOS/README.md

 ### Noun-Gender Annotation

-Scribe further automatically annotates nouns in the preview label according to the following conventions:
+Scribe further annotates nouns in the preview label according to the following conventions:

 - Feminine nouns are colored red 🟥 and marked with (F)
 - Masculine nouns are colored blue 🟦 and marked with (M)